mazin-abdelghany/coursera-machine-learning/Week 1: Introduction.md

 - Performing gradient descent using all the available training examples

 ### Linear Algebra Review
-- Notes on this section are omited
+- Notes on this section are omitted